teikei/teikei/README.md

 ## Known issues

 - On Ubuntu there might be an issue running `bundle install`.
 There is a dependency for `libcrypto.so.0.9.8`.
 To circumvend the problem install `libssl0.9.8`.
+- We can only upgrade to Ruby 2.4 after we've upgraded to Rails 5.
 ## Authors & contributors

 * [Simon Jockers][sjockers]